 Ken Boisseau Diesel Truck Pull

-Friday August 9th we will hold a diesel truck pull.
+Friday August 12th we will hold a diesel truck pull.
 Thanks to a donation from the Mass Truck Pullers Association, we have decided to really try to make the diesel pulls bigger.
 We are renaming the diesel pulls in honor of Ken Boisseau ( with the permission of his family).
-And for this year there will be a $250.00 for 1st place, $100.00 for 2nd place, and $75.00 for 3rd place.
+Prizes are $100.00 for 1st place, $750.00 for 2nd place, and $50.00 for 3rd place.
 Please tell everyone you know with a diesel to come up, lets see how big we can make this class.

 4×4 Truck Pull